Center for Disability Resources (CDR)

 rebecca

 Rebecca Williams-Agee, MSW, MPA is the Statewide Coordinator for the P4/Handle With Care Program.
 Rebecca comes to the USC School of Medicine Center for Disability Resources with over 20 years of experience in the social justice field.
-Most recently, Rebecca worked as the Head of Training and Development in the Office of Health Equity and Inclusion at SC DHEC.
+Most recently, Rebecca worked as the Head of Training and Development at SC DHEC.

 Rebecca worked with and for survivors of sexual and intimate violence for over 11 years at the SC Coalition Against Domestic Violence and Sexual Assault (SCCADVASA) and was a part of the first training cohort of ACE Master Trainers trained by Children’s Trust.
 Her work focused on training service providers about the importance of responding to survivors and their families in a trauma-informed way.
 Rebecca has developed and delivered training on a variety of topics, including: the effects of ACEs on Adolescent Development; Understanding the Effects of ACEs on Historically Marginalized Communities; and Creating Safe and Trauma-Informed Spaces for Service Provision.